1. Introduction

 servers, woven together in one origin’s context to satisfy a developer’s goals.

-These resources are generally requested through elements like script
+These resources are generally requested through elements like script and

-, instructing user agents to make explicit requests to other servers
+link, instructing user agents to make explicit requests to other servers

 on the page’s behalf, and to include those resources as part of the page’s